cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

   db:
 ```

-As can be seen, this enables us to define the service, along with its routing configuration in the same file.
-Traefik will automatically read the configuration from the labels on container startup and register the appropriate routes (and tear them down on container shutdown).
+In this example, we have a `mealie` app with corresponding database.
+The app serving the frontend has been given labels describing how it should be reachable from the outside.
+Traefik will automatically read the configuration from the labels on container startup and register the appropriate routes (and tears them down on container shutdown).

 As previously mentioned, I have a separate file per service so I've registered an external `traefik` docker network that is shared by Traefik and every service I want to route data to.